 PhonoMultimedia

-PhonoMultimedia are examples of recorded sound combined with different types of images - magic lantern slides, postcards, book illustrations, moving pictures on film and television productions.
+PhonoMultimedia are examples of recorded sound that have been combined with different types of images - magic lantern slides, postcards, book illustrations, artwork, pictures captured on film, video tape, computers, etc.

-Magic lantern shows with period phonograph recordings have been created as examples of what could have been seen and heard by audiences at the turn of the twentieth century.
+Magic Lantern Shows with period phonograph recordings have been created for this gallery as examples of what could have been seen and heard by audiences at the turn of the twentieth century.

-Movie and Cartoon Clips with phonograph connections can be watched.
-(See The Phonograph in the Movies for list of all Phonograph connected movies and moving picture cartoons).
+Movie and Cartoon Clips with phonograph connections can be viewed by visiting The Phonograph in the Movies for list of movies and cartoons.

 Select a PhonoMultimedia presentation from below or use the PhonoMultimedia Table of Contents.